Virtual-FTC/Fusion_UnityExporterAddOn/README.md

 # Fusion_UnityExporterAddOn
 A script for Fusion to be able to export your files into Unity during runtime

-If it works correctly-it looks like this https://youtu.be/GIuV9s5jcQ
+If it works correctly-it looks like this https://youtu.be/bKUZAIM2WaM  or see the overview https://youtu.be/GIuV9s5jcQw

 How to update
  (https://github.com/Virtual-FTC/Fusion_UnityExporterAddOn/assets/23490327/84b54ea9-1c3d-4343-aa44-8f9b2d561d4b)